 My goodness do people ever have a double standard when it comes to being kind.
-We value it highly when it comes to how we treat others, but we can be downright cruel when we talk to ourselves.
-Perhaps we’re so pent up from being kind to everyone else, we have to take it out on someone?
+We value kindness highly when it comes to how we treat others, but we can be downright cruel when we talk to ourselves!
+Perhaps we’re so pent up from being kind to everyone else we have to take it out on someone?

 Rather than beat yourself up when you can’t write and take yourself down a rabbit hole of attack, lift yourself up by embracing kindness as the best way to nurture yourself as a writer and help your flow restart.

-Aphorisms are not just for Instagram posts; they can help you remember how wonderful, strong, and powerful you are:
+Aphorisms or positive phrases are not just for Instagram posts; they can help you remember how wonderful, strong, and powerful you are:

 - Write them on Post-it notes and stick them to your computer.